|

 immediately brought back memories of being held down in the barber’s

-instance was another nice, but very efficient, lady and the retro look
+this instance was another nice, but very efficient, lady and the retro

-was soon acquired much to my wife’s subsequent horror.
-Mrs H. was not
+look was soon acquired much to my wife’s subsequent horror.
+Mrs H.

 The